Below you will find pages that utilize the taxonomy term “Mobile”

 It allows visitors to the grave to access to the biography and photos of the deceased person and leave a personal message.

 This concept probably takes some time to get used to, but you can see that it could clearly add some value for people visiting cemeteries.
+There is not much info you can fit on tombstone.
+A good example of providing ‘further information’ for people that are interested.

 iPhone User Survey